Some advice from our team

 In interviews I always ask about future career plans: be very clear what you want that job and how long you plan devoting yourself to it.
 Don’t lie but don’t hesitate stating clearly your grand goals: to become CEO of the company!”

-Tural Hajiyev, Director, Consulting
+Tural Hajiyev, Director, Risk Advisory

 "Responses must be based on concrete examples.
 It also would be very helpful to bring examples of your achievements not only from your college years, but from the high school period as well.
 To get prepared for the practical part of the job interview you need to find out about the people who will interview you.
 Use social media or your personal contacts to gather information about your interviewer’s preferences during an interview".